 Physical or sexual abuse, or the fear of such, is traumatic.
-You can, and should, always seek immediate help — there’s never a reason to be afraid of protecting yourself or your children.
-But you should also be aware that there are legal protections in place that you can use to help keep you safe.
-The main one, if your abuser is related to you, is a Protection from Abuse.
+You can and should seek immediate help to protect yourself or your children.
+But you should also be aware that there are legal protections in place to help keep you safe.
+The main one, if your abuser is related to you, is a Protection From Abuse (PFA) order.

-A Protection from Abuse case is a court action in Pennsylvania that is designed to prohibit or limit contact between an abuser and a victim.
+A PFA case in Pennsylvania is designed to prohibit or limit contact from an abuser to a victim.
 Though it is a civil action, certain violations are criminal offenses.

-You can get one by appearing before a Family Court Judge at your county’s Court of Common Pleas without the abuser present to obtain a temporary, emergency PFA.
+You can get a PFA by appearing before an assigned Judge at your county’s Court of Common Pleas without the abuser present to obtain a temporary, emergency PFA.
 The final hearing date will be within 10 days.
-If your Court of Common Pleas is closed, the police can help you contact a Magistrate District Justice for an emergency order that will last until the next business day
+If your Court of Common Pleas is closed, the police can help you contact a District Judge for a temporary, emergency order.

-For the purposes of a PFA, “abuse” is defined as:
+For the purposes of the PFA law, “abuse” is defined as:

 Protection by the PFA